-Key Matters Discussed Response from the Directors/Management (i) Directors' remuneration of up to RM1,571,146 to all NEDs" AGENDA 6: ORDINARY RESOLUTION NO. 9: TO APPROVE THE PAYMENT OF THE DIRECTORS' FEES TO THE NON-EXECUTIVE DIRECTORS FROM 1 JANUARY 2018 UNTIL THE NEXT AGM OF THE COMPANY IN 2019 ("RELEVANT PERIOD") AND DIRECTORS' REMUNERATION (EXCLUDING DIRECTORS' FEES) TO THE NON-EXECUTIVE DIRECTORS FROM THE CONCLUSION OF THE 12TH AGM UNTIL THE NEXT AGM OF THE COMPANY ("2ND RELEVANT PERIOD") 14.
-William Ng - Shareholder To explain on the breakdown of the amounts stated on Page 252 of the AR2017.
+Appendix 2 Key Matters Discussed Response from the Directors/Management (i) Directors' remuneration of up to RM1,571,146 to all NEDs" DIRECTORS FROM 1 JANUARY 2018 UNT DIRECTORS' REMUNERATION (EXCLUDI ROVE THE PAYMENT OF THE DIRECTORS' FEES TO THE NON-EXECUTIVE IL THE NEXT AGM OF THE COMPANY IN 2019 ("RELEVANT PERIOD") AND NG DIRECTORS' FEES) TO THE NON-EXECUTIVE DIRECTORS FROM THE IE NEXT AGM OF THE COMPANY ("2ND RELEVANT PERIOD") 14.
+William Ng - Shareholder • To explain on the breakdown of the amounts stated on Page 252 of the AR2017.
 The detailed breakdown of the remunerations paid to the Company's NEDs was to set out the remuneration received as Board and Board Committee members on a monthly basis, the meeting allowance for their attendance at the Board and Board committee meetings as well as the benefits in kind accorded to NEDs under their remuneration package.
 The actual payments of meeting allowance would depend on the number of meetings held for a particular year.
-AGENDA 7: ORDINARY RESOLUTION NO. 10: TO RE-AF DIRECTORS TO FIX THEIR REMUNERATIO PPOINT KPMG PLT AS AUDITORS OF THE COMPANY AND TO AUTHORISE THE N. 15.
-KPMG, the Company's external auditors was also engaged for the Company's non audit fees services amounting to RM1.52 million.
-To explain KPMG's scope of work as tax advisors to the Group, Note 27 (Page 200 of the AR2017).
-The engagement of KPMG's affialites' during the FY2017 were for advisory services largely in potential business undertakings and loan refinancing activies, tax advisory for both local and overseas companies in the Group.
-To explain how the Company plans to reduce the tax charges of RM70 million. • The Management was exploring with its tax advisors on possible ways of reducing the high tax charge through tax efficient structures within the confines of tax regulations and laws of taxation.
+AGENDA 7: ORDINARY RESOLUTION NO. 10: TO RE-AI DIRECTORS TO FIX THEIR REMUNERATIO PPOINT KPMG PLT AS AUDITORS OF THE COMPANY AND TO AUTHORISE THE N. 15.
+Cheah Yew Boon - Shareholder • KPMG, the Company's external auditors was also engaged for the Company's non audit fees services amounting to RM1.52 million.
+To explain KPMG's scope of work as tax advisors to the Group, Note 27 (Page 200 of the AR2017). • The engagement of KPMG's affialites' during the FY2017 were for advisory services largely in potential business undertakings and loan refinancing activies, tax advisory for both local and overseas companies in the Group. • To explain how the Company plans to reduce the tax charges of RM70 million. • The Management was exploring with its tax advisors on possible ways of reducing the high tax charge through tax efficient structures within the confines of tax regulations and laws of taxation.

-Key Matters Discussed Response from the Directors/Management AGENDA 8: SPECIAL RESOLUTION NO. 11: PROPOSED F RENEWAL OF AUTHORITY FOR THE COMPANY TO PURCHASE ITS OWN SHARES 16.
+Key Matters Discussed Response from the Directors/Management AGENDA 8: SPECIAL RESOLUTION NO. 11: PROPOSED RENEWAL OF AUTHORITY FOR THE COMPANY TO PURCHASE ITS OWN S 16.
 William Ng - Shareholder (a) To elaborate on the timing for each time the shares were purchased and the criteria considered in deciding the purchase and the reason for the Company continuing to buy back its shares from the market. purchases were made after careful analysis of the market.
-The Management would continue to purchase the shares as mandated by the Board until such time the funds were required to (b) Is the Company required to re-sell the shares back to market at a small gain under the Listing Requirement of Bursa Malaysia?
-The price of resale prescribed by Bursa Malaysia would, be an average price that should not not be lower than the VWAP of the Shares i.e. 5 Market Days immediately before the date of the resale.
-Details were included in Section 2.5 of the Share Buy-Back Statement to Shareholders dated 28 March 2018. (c) To explain the management's actions if the resolution for renewal of the share buy back was rejected by the shareholders at this AGM and subsequently the status of the purchased shares.
-AGM, the Company would cease all buy back activities and look at various options available 17.
-Ho Yueh Weng - Shareholder (a) To explain whether the objective of the share buyback was to support the share price or to generate income for the Company.
-The Share Buy Back exercise was embarked by the Company to send a strong signal to the investors that the Company's shares were grossly undervalued and also to provide confidence to the market on the prospects of the Company's shares. (b) The shares were purchased at RM1.00 and dividend declared at 3.7 sen. To explain the reason why large capital investors were shunning from investing in the Company's shares.
+The Management would continue to purchase the shares as mandated by the Board until such time the funds were required to (b) Is the Company required to re-sell the shares back to market at a small gain under the Listing Requirement of Bursa Malaysia? (c) To explain the management's actions if the resolution for renewal of the share buy back was rejected by the shareholders at this AGM and subsequently the status of the purchased shares.
+AGM, the Company would cease all buy back activities and look at various options available for the treatment of the treasury shares bought under the previous Share Buy Back mandate.
+17. Ho Yueh Weng - Shareholder (a) To explain whether the objective of the share buyback was to support the share price or to generate income for the Company. (b) The shares were purchased at RM1.00 and dividend declared at 3.7 sen. To explain the reason why large capital investors were shunning from investing in the Company's shares.
 He questioned whether it was due to high expenditure of the Company. could not be predicted.
 Regardless, the share price remained undervalued.